 Use what you have

-Your studio is a mile away, out of sight
+Her studio, a mile away, out of sight,

 Long ones, leaping ones